ffes/npptags/docs/wishlist.rst

 Wish list
 =========

--  Add an Options dialog (required for v1.0)

 -  Show the tags per file.
 This should be configurable per language, and maybe even per language, per database.